Siege of the International Legations: Casualties

 The foreigners were united in declaring the miraculous nature of their survival.
 "I seek in vain some military reason for the failure of the Chinese to exterminate the foreigners," said an American military officer.
 Missionary Arthur Smith summed up the Chinese military performance.
 "Upon unnumbered occasions, had they been ready to make a sacrifice of a few hundred lives, they could have extinguished the defence [of the Legation Quarter] in an hour."
-However, the equivocation on the part of the Chinese to use their military assets decisively against the Legation Quarter does not deny the fact that soldiers on both sides fought and died in large numbers.
+However, soldiers on both sides fought and died in large numbers.
 The foreign soldiers defending the Legation Quarter suffered heavy casualties.
 Of the 409 soldiers, 55 were killed and 135 wounded, a casualty rate of 46.5%.
-In addition, 13 civilians were killed and 24 wounded, mostly men who participated in the defence.
+13 civilians were killed and 24 wounded, mostly men who participated in the defence.